syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 ### Using methods

-You can also show or hide columns in the ASP.NET MVC Grid using the `ShowColumns` and `HideColumns` methods of the grid control.
+You can also show or hide columns in the ASP.NET MVC Grid using the `ShowColumns` and `HideColumns` methods of the grid component.
 These methods allow you to show or hide columns based on either the `HeaderText` or the `Field` of the column.

 **Based on header text**